ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 ### 8. Update ONLYOFFICE Docs license (optional)

+After the release v3.1.0, you can update the license by simply recreating the secret with the new license, without deleting or rebooting pods.
+The document server is now able to dynamically reread the license file after replacing it.
+For example:

 In order to update the license, you need to perform the following steps:
  - Place the license.lic file containing the new key in some directory
  - Run the following commands: